lucka-me/potori-swift/README.md

 For Google Drive sync, this app will download `nominations.json` if it exists, or `potori.json` if not, and upload data to `nominations.json`, it will not update `potori.json` used by the current web app.

 ## Task List
-We hope to implement all features of the web app, and bring more feature with platform support.
+We hope to implement all features of the web app, and bring more with platform support.

 - [x] Core Features
   - [x] Data structure for nominations